carlosedp/zio-channel/Readme.md

 Run it with `scala-cli examples/src/sample-readme.scala`.

-To create a multiple position(buffered) channel where the fibers doesn't block sending or receiving to it until full, use `chan <- Channel.make[Int](5)`.
+To create a multiple slot(buffered) channel where the fibers doesn't block sending or receiving to it until full, use `chan <- Channel.make[Int](5)`.

-It's also possible to get the channel `status` checking the amount of messages waiting, positive for senders and negative for receivers and `close` a channel to remove all messages and unblock the waiting fibers.
+It's also possible to get the channel `status` to check the amount of messages waiting, positive for senders and negative for receivers and `close` a channel to remove all messages and unblock the waiting fibers.

-There are some additional examples at [./examples/src/](./examples/src/) which can be run with scala-cli.
+There are some additional examples at [./examples/src/](./examples/src/) including `channel.select` to receive from a collection of channels. all of them can be run with scala-cli.

 Check benchmarks comparing zio-channel with native ZIO queues for latest commit to main [here](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/carlosedp/zio-channel/main/benchmark-files/jmh-result-latest.json).
 The benchmark shows the time taken to send and receive 1000 messages (smaller is better).